Pakenham

 Table Chart PROFILE FAQ

-However, professional & technical services employ only 4.6% of local workers, lower than Greater Melbourne's 10.1%.
-The area may offer limited local employment opportunities, indicated by a comparison of Census working population and resident population.
-Between September 2024 and September 2025, employment increased by 4.3%, while labour force grew by 4.9%, leading to an unemployment rate rise of 0.5 percentage points.
-In contrast, Greater Melbourne saw employment growth of 3.0% and a 0.3 percentage point increase in unemployment.
-State-level data from 25-Nov-25 shows Victorian employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's May-25 projections forecast national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Pakenham's employment mix suggests local employment should increase by 6.1% over five years and 13.0% over ten years, though this is a simple extrapolation for illustrative purposes only.
+However, professional & technical services have limited presence at 4.6%, compared to the regional level of 10.1%.
+Employment opportunities locally appear limited based on Census data comparing working population and resident population.
+From September 2024 to September 2025, employment levels increased by 4.3% and labour force by 4.9%, resulting in an unemployment rise of 0.5 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia for May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Pakenham's employment mix suggests local employment should increase by 6.1% over five years and 13.0% over ten years.

 Frequently Asked Questions - Employment